airpair/getting-started-with-event-data-and-keenio/post.md

 curl --data "api_key=dd6bb2af8d96aae5d0b3ba99e0781ae255e4598f393d6dbe1d3875176dd6e6ddf5ba5f066ea614ab901b9f468ca3549ce64113e7be439271d1191f2497dba3324d0b029f68ee06464b3e372c384a53759c13357966a1d78e02aa75dc5f0a90f310ac31632d89a2a8f7db00be95729698&event_collection=servingsOfCoffee&timeframe=this_30_minutes&timezone=-14400&interval=minutely" https://api.keen.io/3.0/projects/5509ba1f59949a13de470f54/queries/count
 ```

-Note, that I just took the query parameters, and passed them in with the '--data' param, and then sent in the Base URL right after.
-Pasting this in Terminal and hitting enter should render you the same JSON response.
+Note, that I just took the query parameters and passed them in with the '--data' param, and then right after it sent in the Base URL.
+Pasting this in Terminal and hitting enter should render you the same JSON response as the JSON tab in the Workbench.

 ## Conclusion

-I really do hope this is enough to get you started using Keen.io; it's really a fantastic service and very easy to use!
-The analytics portion is well-developed, and you can use JSON responses however you see fit in your own custom implementation.
+I really do hope this is enough to get you started using Keen.io; it's really a fantastic service and very fun & easy to use!
+The analytics portion is well developed, and you can use the JSON responses however you see fit in your own custom implementation.

 For a more advanced usage of what you can do with Keen.io, you can also see my other related blog post on AirPair about [Making a Keen.io Dashboard Realtime by Integrating it with Firebase and D3.js](https://www.airpair.com/firebase/posts/making-a-keenio-dashboard-realtime-by-integrating-it-with-firebase--d3js).

 ![Conclusion](https://raw.githubusercontent.com/markoshust/keen-getting-started/master/images/24.png)

-Follow me on twitter at [@markshust](https://twitter.com/markshust) to find out more about event data and other info on Keen.io, nodejs, JavaScript, and full stack development.
+Follow me on twitter at [@markshust](https://twitter.com/markshust) if you are interesting in hearing me talk more about event data, Keen.io, Node.JS, JavaScript, and full stack development topics.